Osdorn-Typewriter-Repair/osdorn_project/README.md

 - We ran multiple cominations of variables to graphical search for clusters.
 No obvious clusters appeared.

 - Histograms of all the variables yielded some interesting (but not unexpected) results.
 First, the most common configuration of single unit residence is three bedroom and two bathrooms.
-Additionally, the property values and square feet skew right (i.e. higher prices and larger lot/building sizes).
+Additionally, the property values and square feet skewed right (i.e. higher prices and larger lot/building sizes).
 Finally, the decades immediately following World War II were the heyday for home construction - tying with the expansion of the aerospace and entertainment industries and the Baby Boom.

 - Examining jointplots and correlations for select variables indicates that lots  have increased in size and have increased faster than the size of the residence.
 Also, while the number of number of bedrooms have increased over time, the number of bathrooms has increased faster.
 Finally, the value of the land is nearly perfectly correlated with the tax value (r = .95).
 The value of the structure on the land is almost inconsequential (r = .065).

+- We weren't sure if we were doing the cluster analysis correctly, so we decided to rerun with different parameters to see if we could get different answers and gain more experience with clustering.
+Given the maxim of "Location, location, location," we decide to to focus on the geographic data.

+- The new clusters did not appear to provide additional insight.
+Further, clusters do not seem to provide much insight without domain knowledge

+### Modeling
+- Did not do additional feature engineering.

+- Besides the baseline, we ran a standard linear regression, decision tree regression and a lasso cross validation.
+The results were only a slight improvement over the baseline.

+- We decided against applying our models to the test data because of the already poor performance of the models.